bkeevil/mqtt/README.md

 There is a GUI client application and server application as well as a server command line application.

+The BROKERCONNECT packet is not implemented but may be at some future date.

 ## Project Status

- * Currently all parts of the component set and application are coded and working but require further testing and verification.
+ * The components set is complete and ready for use in projects
- * There are FPDocs available in the Docs directory but they are a bit behind the code.
+ * There are mostly complete FPDocs available in the Docs directory

 ## Installation

 To build this package you will need to check out and install my "bkutils" package on which this package depends.
+This package provides my buffer class.
+At some future date I plan to remove this dependency.